sapcc/openstack-watcher-middleware/doc/cadf.md

 #### CADF target type URI

-The *target type URI* is a CADF specific representation of the request's target URI consisting of a service-specific prefix and the target URI without version or UUID strings.
+A *target type URI* is a CADF specific representation of the request's target URI consisting of the service-specific prefix `service/<service_type>` and the target URI without version, UUIDs and name.

-In most cases this middleware builds the target type URI by concatenating the `service/<service_type>` prefix and all parts of the target URI which do not contain a UUID.
+This middleware relies on a [configuration](../etc/) to identify the parts of the target URI which should be replaced.

+The default replacement strategy determines the target type URI of a request by its path in the following order:
+1. Check whether any of the given `regex_path_mapping`s applies.
+Replace and return.
+2. Check whether any of the given keywords appear in the path.
+   Replace the part following the `keyword` with its singular if its not a `keyword` or `keyword_exclusion`.
-In case a UUID is found, it's substituted by the singular of the previous part.
+3. Determine target type URI by replacing UUIDs with the singular of the previous part.

-Should this default behaviour not suffice, writing a [custom strategy](./watcher/target_type_uri_strategy.py) might be required.
+The default behaviour can be replaced by implementing a [custom strategy](./watcher/target_type_uri_strategy.py).

 Examples:
 ```